timothymcmackin/tezos-hackathon-jump-start/README.md

 For an example, see the tutorial [Create a mobile game](https://docs.tezos.com/tutorials/mobile) and the [Unity SDK](#the-tezos-sdk-for-unity).

 - **Create organizations**: You can set up digital autonomous organizations (DAOs) to manage online groups, allow voting on issues and proposals, and share and distribute resources.

+## Tutorials

+You can get started with Tezos by going through the tutorials at https://docs.tezos.com/tutorials.

 ## Diagram